reikatze/discord-mpv-rpc/README.md

 The returned `season_number` and `episode_number` must match the requested values.

+When an episode title is available, the script also requests `/tv/<show-id>/season/<season>` if the season count is not cached or has expired.
+The returned season must match the requested season; its episode list supplies the total.
+A missing or failed season-count lookup leaves the episode number and title visible without `of <season total>`.

 If TMDb does not currently have that exact season/episode, the script stops there.
 It does **not** guess, shift, or map the episode to another season.

 Set: